 Agricultural Science and Technology (AGST)College of Agriculture and Natural Resources

 Agricultural Sciences and Technology is a science based curriculum that allows students to obtain technological skills in a broad area of agricultural studies.
-Agricultural Sciences and Technology students are required to take courses in Agricultural Economics, Animal Sciences, Environmental Science and Technology, Plant Science and Pest Management.
-The high number of restricted and non-restricted electives in this curriculum allows students the flexibility to develop an academic program compatible with their personal interests.
-Students majoring in this curriculum are strongly advised to choose two primary areas of concentration.
-For example, students may want to develop expertise in both Animal Science and Crop Science.
+Agricultural Sciences and Technology students are required to take courses in Plant Science, Agricultural Economics, Animal Sciences, Environmental Science and Technology, and Pest Management.
+The high number of restricted and non-restricted electives in this curriculum allows students the flexibility to develop an academic program compatible with their personal interests and goals.

 In addition to offering this curriculum, the Department of Plant Science and Landscape Architecture offers two other undergraduate degrees: the Bachelor of Science (B.S.) in Plant Sciences and the Bachelor of Landscape Architecture (BLA).
 These programs are described elsewhere in the catalog under "Plant Sciences" and "Landscape Architecture."